A version of this article originally appeared in Cabins Etc, a substack newsletter for cabin daydreamers and leisure design lovers.

 For the sake of wrapping this beautiful-but-perhaps-too-thorough article up nicely, let’s quickly shout out a handful of legit dome mfgs still in operation and send you on your daydreaming way.

 Pacific Domes: Self-styled as “The Original Dome Company,” the woman-owned, Ashland, OR-based manufacturer has been designing and making portable geodesic dome homes since 1980.
+(That’s 43 years of experience and counting!)
 Their website is very scientific and nerdy.
 I love it.

 FDomes: Though much newer and much more slick, this Polish company seems to make quality products, especially for glamping and events.